-With the increasing diversity in modern emergency fire vehicle design, there is no standard tank size.
-A traditional water tender ladder or water tender typically has a tank size of 1,800 litres; however modern appliances may carry significantly different volumes of water.
+With the increasing diversity in modern emergency fire vehicle design, there is no standard tank size A traditional water tender ladder or water tender typically had a tank size of approximately 1,800 litres.

 Water relay

 A water relay comprises a number of pumps spaced at intervals along a route between a water source and the point where the water is required.